ruanchaves/hashformers/README.md

 Hashtag segmentation is the task of automatically adding spaces between the words on a hashtag.

-[Hashformers](https://github.com/ruanchaves/hashformers) is the current **state-of-the-art** for hashtag segmentation.
-On average, hashformers is **10% more accurate** than the second best hashtag segmentation library ( [Learn More](https://github.com/ruanchaves/hashformers/blob/master/tutorials/EVALUATION.md) ).
+[Hashformers](https://github.com/ruanchaves/hashformers) is the current **state-of-the-art** for hashtag segmentation, as demonstrated on [this paper accepted at LREC 2022](https://aclanthology.org/2022.lrec-1.782.pdf).

-Hashformers is also **language-agnostic**: you can use it to segment hashtags not just in English, but also in any language with a GPT-2 model on the [Hugging Face Model Hub](https://huggingface.co/models).
+Hashformers is also **language-agnostic**: you can use it to segment hashtags not just with English models, but also using any language model available on the [Hugging Face Model Hub](https://huggingface.co/models).

 <p align="center">